+18. Investments

+Non-current

-Non-current assets £'000
+assets £'000

 Cost or valuation

-At 1 January 2020 927

-Additions 633

-Movement in fair value taken to equity (354)

-Disposals (592)

 At 1 January 2021 614

 Additions 6

 Movement in fair value taken to equity 204

 Disposals (532)

+At 1 January 2022 292

+Additions 66

+Movement in fair value taken to equity 250

+Disposals (352)

-At 31 December 2021 292
+At 31 December 2022 256

-Comprising at 31 December 2021:
+Comprising at 31 December 2022:

 At cost 17

-At valuation/net realisable value 275
+At valuation/net realisable value 239

 Carrying amount

+At 31 December 2022 256

 At 31 December 2021 292

-At 31 December 2020 614

 The investments represent investments in listed and unquoted equity securities that offer the Group the opportunity for return through dividend income and fair value gains.
 They have no fixed maturity or coupon rate.
 The fair values of the listed securities are based on quoted market prices.
 The securities carried at fair value are classified as Level 1 in the fair value hierarchy specified in IFRS 13.
-The fair value of investments in unquoted equity securities, which are not publically traded, is measured at fair value.
+The fair value of investments in unquoted equity securities, which are not publically traded, is measured at fair value or cost when this cannot easily be determined.
 The valuation of the investments is sensitive to stock exchange conditions.